SPINA BIFIDA

 • Early diagnosis and intervention: Improves outcomes and quality of life for individuals with spina bifida.

 • Support resources: Numerous organizations provide information, advocacy, and support for individuals and families affected by spina bifida.
+These resources are crucial for navigating the challenges that come with the condition.

 Sources: